99713hi/Syntax-In-Lua/README.md

-# Syntax-In-Lua
+# Music Player (Ping)
-We try to make a ping-ing service with lua!
-Very hard, but we got new users each time, but now we got to code the Virtual Machine!
+We are making a service that can ping devices across the globe, and play a sound without all the complicated commands.